Lecrae: 2012–2016: Breakthrough

 On November 7, 2013, Lecrae released his second mixtape, entitled Church Clothes Vol. 2, hosted once again by Don Cannon.
-The mixtape debuted at No. 21 on the Billboard 200, No. 1 on the Billboard Christian Albums and Gospel Albums charts, and No. 3 on the Rap Albums chart.
+The mixtape debuted at number 21 on the Billboard 200, number one on the Billboard Christian Albums and Gospel Albums charts, and number three on the Rap Albums chart.
 On Datpiff.com, the album was download over 146,000 times by November 26, 2013.

 On June 3, 2014, Lecrae announced through social media that his seventh studio album would be titled Anomaly.
 The album released on September 9, 2014.
 It is supported by the single "Nuthin".
-It debuted at No. 1 on the Billboard 200 with over 88,000 copies sold through the first week.
+It debuted at number one on the Billboard 200 with over 88,000 copies sold through the first week.
 It is the first time an album tops both the Billboard 200 and the Gospel Albums chart.
 Lecrae also became the fifth artist following Chris Tomlin (2013), TobyMac (2012), LeAnn Rimes (1997) and Bob Carlisle (1997) to score a number one album on both Christian Albums and the Billboard 200.
 Anomaly also marks the sixth time that Lecrae topped the Gospel Albums chart and the fifth time he topped the Christian Albums chart.
 In its second week of sales, the album sold 31,000 copies, bringing the total to 120,000 copies sold.
 In its third week of sales, the album sold another 17,000 copies, bringing the total to 137,000 copies.
 Anomaly went on to sell over 500,000 copies, and was certified Gold by the RIAA on August 26, 2016.
-As a reward to fans for their support in helping his album go No. 1 on Billboard, Lecrae released a new song, "Non-Fiction", as a free download on September 17.
+As a reward to fans for their support in helping his album go number one on Billboard, Lecrae released a new song, "Non-Fiction", as a free download on September 17.
 The song was subsequently released on October 21, 2014, in the iTunes store.
 The single "All I Need Is You" from the album was nominated for Best Rap Performance at the 57th Annual Grammy Awards, and on June 12, 2019, the song was certified Gold by the RIAA.

-To promote Anomaly, on September 18, 2014, Lecrae appeared on The Tonight Show Starring Jimmy Fallon, performing alongside The Roots, the program's house band.
+To promote Anomaly, on September 18, 2014, Lecrae appeared on The Tonight Show Starring Jimmy Fallon, performing alongside the Roots, the program's house band.
 He made a subsequent appearance the following year, on January 9, 2015, this time as a featured performer.
 On January 15, 2016, Lecrae released his third mixtape Church Clothes 3.
-The mixtape debuted at No. 12 on the Billboard 200 and No. 1 on the Christian, Rap, and Independent charts, selling some 29,207 units.
+The mixtape debuted at number 12 on the Billboard 200 and number one on the Christian, Rap, and Independent charts, selling some 29,207 units.